 The crimson berry is packed with antioxidants: It contains more phenols on a fresh weight basis than 20 other common fruits and vegetables such as red grapes, spinach and strawberries.
 These phytochemicals serve as a defense against atherosclerosis and related cardiovascular diseases including blood clotting and heart attacks.
 Additionally, they may stem tumor growth in breast, lung, lymph, stomach and other cancers.

 Could the fountain of youth flow with cranberry juice?
 There is mounting evidence that cranberries can help protect the brain from neurological damage and the effects of aging.
 In one study at Virginia Polytechnic Institute and State University, cranberry consumption improved participants’ memories.
-The findings indicate that cranberries may be essential to maintaining a healthy mind as well as a healthy body.
+The findings indicate that cranberries may be essential to maintaining a healthy mind and body, contributing to an overall healthy lifestyle.

-So how much of the good stuff should you be consuming?
+So how many cranberries should you be consuming?
 The National Kidney Foundation recommends drinking a 10-ounce glass of cranberry juice daily to prevent urinary tract infections.
 Yet for round-the-clock anti-adhesion benefits, some doctors say that two well-spaced servings a day may be better than one.

-Whether you choose dried or fresh cranberries, juice blends, jarred or canned sauces, or baked into pastries and breads, you can reap the health rewards.
-Still, it’s wise to consume moderately and avoid preparations that sweeten the berries with excessive sugar and artificial flavorings, which can raise blood sugar levels.
+Whether you choose dried or fresh cranberries, juice blends, jarred or canned sauces, you can reap the health rewards of cranberries.
+Still, it’s wise to consume moderately and avoid preparations that sweeten the berries with excessive sugar, which can raise blood sugar levels.
 You don’t want to trade one poison arrow for another.